dailycrypto-me/daily-node/doc/rewards_distribution.md

 ### Included transactions fees:

 Each transaction has a different fee.
 Simple "token send tx" has different fee than "smart contract write tx".
-These fees are calculated in daily-evm.
+These fees are calculated in daily-dvm ( Daily virtual machine).

 * **100%** goes to the **DAG blocks proposers**